mszegedy/insamity/README.md

 Practically every aspect of Rain World is heavily nerfed in some way as Sam, who was never really meant to be released into the wilds, and has a very hard time doing anything.
-But are core design goal for Sam was to make sure all modded regions are accessible and playable as them, while still being a much more difficult experience than Programmercat.
+But a core design goal for Sam was to make sure all modded regions are accessible and playable as them, while still being a much more difficult experience than Programmercat.